Note: This is the second in a series of Lifecycle Planning articles for every age group.

 In a recent article, we described some of the personal financial planning challenges faced by young Americans today — specifically, those in their 20s.
 The 20s can be an exciting time from a financial standpoint, but this life stage can also be a little bit scary financially as these individuals may be facing personal financial responsibility for the first time.

 By the time they reach their 30s, many people have become more comfortable with financial responsibility, especially if they have implemented some of the strategies we discussed in our last article.
 They may have started to advance in their careers and move up the corporate ladder, perhaps enjoying a higher level of income than at any time yet in their lives.
+They may alternatively be experiencing increased success in pursuing their own path as a “freelancer” which will add additional complexities.

-However, along with this higher income have come increased responsibilities, especially for those who have gotten married and started a family.
+No matter what the path chosen, along with this higher income have come increased responsibilities, especially for those who have gotten married and started a family.
 A home mortgage, car payments, life insurance and the myriad expenses that come with raising children can easily consume the additional income that 30-somethings might be enjoying — even if both spouses are working full-time.

 A Balancing Act